Kisielekw/Professional-Development-Project/README.md

 If you build the project please name the .apk file something over than test1.apk unless you think that you have improved upon the already existing version.
 # Downlad APK
 [Download](https://github.com/Kisielekw/Professional-Development-Project/raw/master/Builds/test1.apk)

+This downlad is off the main apk file.
+This file is only issued to download the prototype app onto your android device and can't be edited.
+To contribute to the project please refere to the **Contributing to the Project** section of the readme file.